-As a world-renowned state institution of higher education, it is our responsibility at UT Southwestern to recruit, retain and develop faculty who represent the larger community that we serve.
+As a world-renowned state institution of higher education, it is our responsibility to recruit, retain, and develop faculty who represent the larger community that we serve.
 To maintain our competitive edge as a leader in education, patient care, and research, UT Southwestern must embrace diversity and fully utilize the available talent pool for faculty.
 By doing so, we demonstrate our commitment to faculty diversity and are fostering an inclusive environment where differences are valued.

-The Office of Faculty Diversity & Development promotes diversity at UT Southwestern through the following initiatives:
+The Office of Faculty Diversity & Development promotes diversity at UT Southwestern by:

-- Providing financial support to accomplished junior faculty in underrepresented groups for research and for travel to scientific meetings; and
+- Providing financial support to accomplished junior faculty in underrepresented groups for research and for travel to scientific meetings.

 - Ensuring a welcoming climate for minority and female faculty.